cywf/sentinel-project/README.md

     - Document the testing process for their component or area
     - Assist with testing and debugging of other components or areas as needed.

+### **Weekly Tasks List Breakdown for Each Team**

+* **Data security team**

+    - [Week-1]() Conduct security assessment and identify areas for improvement
+    - [Week-2]() Develop and implement new security policies and procedures
+    - [Week-3]() Set up systems to continuously monitor for security incidents and alerts
+    - [Week-4]() Create incident response plan and train team members on execution
+    - [Week-5]() Develop processes and procedures for data retrieval and destruction in case of a security breach
+    - [Week-6]() Integrate processes and procedures into overall platform governance and compliance framework
+    - [Week-7]() Test and validate effectiveness of new measures through simulations and exercises
+    - [Week-8]() Monitor and regularly review platform security posture
+    - [Week-9]() Educate and train team members on security best practices

+* **Incident response team**

+    - [Week-1]() Review and become familiar with the incident response plan
+    - [Week-2]() Participate in simulations and exercises to practice executing the incident response plan
+    - [Week-3]() Assist with the development and testing of data retrieval and destruction processes and procedures
+    - [Week-4]() Monitor systems for security incidents and be prepared to execute the incident response plan as needed
+    - [Week-5]() Participate in regular reviews of the platform security posture and suggest improvements
+    - [Week-6]() Assist with training and educating team members on security best practices
+    - [Week-7]() Continuously review and update the incident response plan as needed

 ### **Financial Breakdown for Labor and Resources**

+Labor:

+Testing team: $20,000
+Debugging team: $15,000
+User acceptance testing team: $15,000
+Feedback team: $10,000
+Resources:

+Hardware: $10,000
+Software: $5,000
+Miscellaneous: $1,000
+Total cost: $61,000

 ---